 Whole Foods Market does not use register tapes in any stores that are made with bisphenol-a (BPA).
 Our goal is to avoid BPA where functional alternatives exist, and have reviewed the printer papers used in our stores on a variety of criteria.

 We have alerted our customers to the emerging research about BPA since 2005, and we were the first national retailer to ban BPA-containing polycarbonate baby bottles and child cups in January 2006.

 We work with our suppliers to strongly encourage the transition to non-BPA materials where functional alternatives exist.
 For example, the majority of the refillable individual water bottles in our stores were once made from polycarbonate plastic.

-To date, we have done more than any other U.S. retailer to inform our customers and take action on the issue.
+Our Quality Standards Team actively follows academic research and regulatory developments regarding the endocrine activity of substances present in plastics, including BPA.
 We continue to closely examine the packaging materials used in our stores, and we will continue to search for the safest and most functional packaging materials for our stores.